-As you begin to read, you are introduced to Ann & Vicky, your two new best friends you never knew you had.
-They will guide you through the last three years in their husbands lives: Ralph with Lewy body dementia and Jim with Alzheimer's.
+As you begin to read, you are introduced to us, Ann & Vicky, your two new best friends you never knew you had.
+We will guide you through the last three years in our husbands lives: Ralph with Lewy body dementia and Jim with Alzheimer's.

-It is written in e-mail format, because these are the exact e-mails Ann and Vicky wrote to each other, acting as each other's primary emotional support during their individual journeys.
-Their emails were a way of sharing their days without taking away from the caregiving job at hand.
-It gave each of them a way to be heard, and a way to release their frustrations, and find solutions to sticky situations.
+The book is written in e-mail format, because these are the exact e-mails we wrote to each other, acting as each other's primary emotional support during our individual journeys.
+Our emails were a way of sharing our days without taking away from the caregiving job at hand.
+It gave each of us a way to be heard, and a way to release our frustrations, and find solutions to sticky situations.